fpgmaas/ckit/README.md

 _ckit_ can look for configuration in the following two locations:

 - In a `ckit.yaml` file in the current directory
-- In any `.yaml` file in the the global configuration directory, which is defaulted to `~/ckit`, but which can be overridden with the environment variable `ckit_HOME`.
+- In any `.yaml` file in the the global configuration directory, which is defaulted to `~/ckit`, but which can be overridden with the environment variable `CKIT_HOME`.

 An example `.yaml` file could look as follows: